-Online quizzes (21 % of overall grade)
+Online quizzes (14% of overall grade)

-There will be seven online quizzes for each of first seven modules in addition to syllabus quiz, and the lowest grade one will be discarded.
+There will be twelve online quizzes in addition to syllabus quiz.
 Module quizzes are designed to give you feedback about your understanding of the materials covered in each module.
-These quizzes will be administered via McGraw-Hill Connect (while the syllabus quiz will be on Canvas), and all are due no later than 11:59 pm (Central Time) on the deadline.
-Unless previously approved by the instructor, any online quiz submitted after the due date will receive a penalty of 10% for each day up to three days.
-No points will be awarded for an online homework submitted four or more days after the due date.
+These quizzes will be administered via Canvas, and all are due no later than 11:59 pm (Central Time) on the deadline.
+Unless previously approved by the instructor, no late submission is allowed and any online quiz submitted after the due date will receive a zero.